stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/GuardianAncestor/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** Spirit Shield and 7 other Barbarian Talents
+#### **Cost:** 20 Character Points<br>**Prerequisite:** Spirit Shield and 7 other Barbarian Talents
 You gain the ability to consult with your ancestral spirits.
-When you do so, you cast the augury or clairvoyance spell, without using a spell slot or material components.
+When you do so, you cast the augury or clairvoyance spell as a ritual, without using mana or material components.
 Rather than creating a spherical sensor, this use of clairvoyance invisibly summons one of your ancestral spirits to the chosen location.
 Wisdom is your spellcasting ability for these spells.

-After you cast either spell in this way, you can’t use this feature again until you finish a short or long rest.

 ### Ancestral Protectors

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 115 Character Points<br>**Prerequisite:** Ancestral Protectors, Lesser and 7 other Barbarian Talents
+#### **Cost:** 5 Character Points<br>**Prerequisite:** Ancestral Protectors, Lesser and 7 other Barbarian Talents
 The range at which you can provide protection to allies with your Ancestral Protectors increases to 15'

 ### Vengeful Ancestors